New South Wales Mounted Police: History

-After the Bathurst War between British colonists and the Wiradjuri people concluded in 1824, it was deemed necessary that a mounted infantry division be formed in New South Wales.
-In 1825, the Colonial Office approved the idea and agreed to finance the troopers for the mounted force who were to be recruited from British Army regiments stationed in the colony.
+After the Bathurst War between European colonists and the Wiradjuri concluded in 1824, it was deemed necessary that a mounted infantry division be formed in colony of New South Wales.
+In 1825, the Colonial Office approved the idea and agreed to finance the troopers for the mounted force who were to be recruited from the British Army in Australia.
 The colonial government of New South Wales provided funding for the cost of the horses and equipment.
 Colonel William Stewart of the 3rd Regiment of Foot organised the first detachment by selecting 28 soldiers from his force.
 This first detachment of mounted troopers, which was based at Bathurst, became active on 4 November 1825.
 The second detachment was formed in February 1826 and was based at Wallis Plains which is now called Maitland.

 While the Bathurst division were quickly utilised to capture escaped convicts, the Wallis Plains unit were deployed in the suppression of Aboriginal resistance along the newly colonised areas of the Hunter Valley.
 Lieutenant Nathaniel Lowe, who volunteered for the Mounted Police from the 40th Regiment of Foot, ordered multiple executions of Aboriginal prisoners as part of the campaign.
 Reinforcements of mounted infantry under Ensign Archibald Robertson from the 57th Regiment of Foot were required from Sydney and Newcastle throughout the latter half of 1826 in campaigns by the Mounted Police against the local Wonnarua people.
 With the aid of armed settlers such as Robert Scott of Glendon, the Mounted Police conducted raids of local Aboriginal camps and by early 1827, resistance in the area ended.
 Lieutenant Lowe was brought before a court to face charges of extrajudicial murder, but was acquitted and reinstated to his position.

 By 1829, the force was commanded by Lieutenant Colonel Kenneth Snodgrass.
 There were four areas of operation, the main detachment of the unit, incorporating the Governor's guard, was stationed in Sydney at the Belmore Barracks (located on the present site of the Central railway station).
 There were three country divisions based at Bathurst, Goulburn and Maitland.
 Lieutenant Lachlan Macalister, who was also a prominent pastoral capitalist in the colony, was placed in charge of the Argyle Division and later commanded the Bathurst Division.
 Capturing outlaw gangs of escaped convicts, commonly referred to as bushrangers, was the main employment of the Mounted Police at this time.
 The Bushranging Act of 1830 which enabled the arrest without warrant of anyone suspected of being a criminal aided the force in their duties.